top of page

 The classifications 1-10 are allocated to swimmers with a physical impairment.
 The lower the number, the more severe the impairment.
 Swimmers could have different classifications for different strokes depending on their range of movement.
 For example, S is used for freestyle, backstroke and butterfly.
 SB is for breaststroke, and SM is the individual medley.

-For example a common classification for cerebral plsy hemiplegic swimmers is S8 or SB8.
+For example a common classification for cerebral palsy hemiplegic swimmers is S8 or SB8.

 bottom of page